despawnerer/nederlandskie/README.md

 ## Setup

-1. Set up a PostgreSQL database

-2. Create tables using SQL provided in [`sql`](./sql) directory.

-3. Copy `.env.example` into `.env` and set up the environment variables within:
+1. Copy `.env.example` into `.env` and set up the environment variables within:

    - `PUBLISHER_BLUESKY_HANDLE` to your Bluesky handle
    - `PUBLISHER_BLUESKY_PASSWORD` to Bluesky app password that you created in settings